thesamet/spark-issue/README.md

 Steps to reproduce:

-1. I put the code in a repository: git clone https://github.com/thesamet/spark-issue
+1. I put the code in a repository: `git clone https://github.com/thesamet/spark-issue`
-2. in one terminal: {{ while true; do nc -l localhost 9999; done}}
+2. in one terminal: `while true; do nc -l localhost 9999; done`
 3. Start a new terminal
 4. Run "sbt run".
 5. Type a few lines in the netcat terminal.